-The CPU throttled time and memory usage percentage shows if the resource limits in the OpenShift pod specs are set correctly.
-If memory usage reaches 100%, containers or applications crash (out of memory) and need to be restarted.
+The CPU throttled time and memory usage percentage shows if the resource limits in the Kubernetes pod specs are set correctly.
+If memory usage reaches 100%, containers or applications will crash (out of memory) and need to be restarted.

-Fine-grained control of visibility into namespaces and cloud applications via management zones
+Fine-grained control of visibility into namespaces and workloads via management zones